 Surgeries at East Orlando Animal Hospital are classified as either elective or urgent care surgical procedures.
-In this post, our Orlando vets list the most common surgeries, our standards of care and factors for choosing to proceed with surgery for your pet.
+In this post, our Orlando vets list the most common surgeries, our standards of care, and factors for choosing to proceed with surgery for your pet.

 We understand it can be daunting — even overwhelming — to learn that your pet needs surgery.
-At East Orlando Animal Hospital, our vets do not make the decision to recommend surgery lightly.
+At East Orlando Animal Hospital, our vets do not decide to recommend surgery lightly.
 If a procedure is being recommended, you can be assured that it's in your pet's best interest.
 It's also important that you understand why a surgical procedure is being recommended and that you feel comfortable making the right choices about your pet's health.

 Veterinary surgical procedures are categorized as either urgent or elective procedures.

 Most Common Elective Pet Surgery Procedures

 We often perform these types of procedures at our animal hospital:

 - Torn cruciate or ACL ruptures